abrarghoury/research-conference-dbms/README.md

 4. See full project explanation, ERD, normalization steps, and more in the PDF report.

 Technologies Used
-- Oracle SQL
+- Oracle SQL /
 - MongoDB (NoSQL)
 - Draw.io (ER Diagram)
 - Microsoft Excel (Normalization)
-- GitHub
+- Git & GitHub

 License
 This project is intended for academic and learning purposes only.
 Please do not copy or redistribute without permission.